 Financial liabilities are classified as measured at amortized cost or FVTPL.
 A financial liability is classified as at FVTPL if it is classified as held-for-trading, it is a derivative or it is designated as such on initial recognition.
-Financial liabilities at FVTPL are measured at fair value and net gains and losses, including any interest expense, are recognized in the consolidated statements of comprehensive loss.
+Financial liabilities at FVTPL are measured at fair value and net gains and losses, including any interest expense, are recognized in the condensed interim consolidated statements of comprehensive loss.
 Other financial liabilities are subsequently measured at amortized cost using the effective interest method.
-Interest expense and foreign exchange gains and losses are recognized in the consolidated statements of comprehensive loss.
-Any gain or loss on derecognition is also recognized in the consolidated statements of comprehensive loss.
+Interest expense and foreign exchange gains and losses are recognized in the condensed interim consolidated statements of comprehensive loss.
+Any gain or loss on derecognition is also recognized in the condensed interim consolidated statements of comprehensive loss.

-The Company's financial liabilities of accounts payable, due to related parties, promissory notes, loans payable, and lease liabilities are classified as measured at amortized cost, and derivative warrant liabilities are classified as FVTPL.
+The Company's financial liabilities of accounts payable, due to related parties, promissory notes, loan payable, and lease liabilities are classified as measured at amortized cost, and derivative warrant liabilities are classified as FVTPL.

-Notes to the Consolidated Financial Statements for the Years Ended September 30, 2022 and 2021 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the three month Period Ended December 31, 2022 and 2021 (Expressed in Canadian dollars) - unaudited